UrielOfir/personal-website/content/en/about/index.md

 After dedicating many years to the study of Gemara and Rabbi Kook's teachings,
 and with encouragement of  Rabbi David Giami,
 a prominent figure at Har Hamor Yeshiva,
-I embarked on a research journey.
+I started some research.

 My goal was to explore how graduates of the beit midrash,
 upon transitioning to civilian life,
-could maintain the same spiritual essence they had cultivated in their studies.
+could keep that spiritual spark alive.

-The culmination of my study led me to the realization that
+Turns out, my study led me to realize the traditional Jewish-Orthodox approach had some fundamental flaws.
-the Jewish-Orthodox approach was fundamentally flawed.

 {{% /blocks/lead %}}